Thu March 22 2012 — e-mail Manfred — Follow me on Twitter — Facebook — Youtube

 2000 get a manual Nikon FM2, keep things simple, use it with a fixed Nikkor 50mm f/1.8 lens, later with a Nikkor 28mm f/1.4; nice.

-2003, want a "good" camera, invest in a Nikon F100; should have gone digital then... used a Minolta slide scanner ... a cumbersome process.
-Still I take the scanner and film camera traveling in 2004.
+2003, want a 'good' camera, invest in a Nikon F100; should have gone digital then... used a Minolta slide scanner ... a cumbersome process.
+Still I take the scanner and film camera travelling on the fab trek in 2004.

 2005, only half a year later, buy a FujiFilm FinPix S3 Pro DSLR, later another one, this was a lauded camera.
 Each camera its own lens, Nikkor 17-35mm f/2.8 AF-S and 70-200mm f/2.8 AF-S VR.
 The optimist then thought that prevents dust on the image sensor.
-Yes these lenses are awesome, good lens do make happy, this is where love starts.
+These lenses are awesome, good lenses do make happy, this is where love starts.

-Mostly I use the 17-35mm lens; with the S3's DX-format this really means shooting at 24-50mm, so quite normal and it comes into action for 90% of all shots.
-The 70-200mm is used on festivals, sometimes with the 2x teleconverter to hunt birds; that means shooting at 600mm, nice.
+Mostly I used the 17-35mm lens; with the S3's DX-format this really meant shooting at 24-50mm, so quite normal; for 90% of all shooting.
+The 70-200mm is used on festivals, sometimes with the 2x teleconverter to hunt birds and elefants; that meant shooting at 600mm, nice.

-2011, there has been a quantum leap in photography technology over 6 year. one day in April I just close my eyes and buy a Nikon D700 and a 24-70mm f/2.8.
+2011, and there has been a quantum leap happening in photography technology over 6 year.
+One day in April I just close my eyes and buy a Nikon D700 and a 24-70mm f/2.8.
 I simple had to!

-AF 28 mm f/1.4 Nikkor Nice but no quick focusing, seems like a bit of yestergear, hardly use it, will sell it.
+AF 28 mm f/1.4 Nikkor Nice but no fast silent focus, is yestergear, hardly used it, sold it.
 578g

 AF 50 mm f/1.8 Nikkor Still mounted on the FM2, hardly use it.
 214g